taijusanagi/link-become-human/README.md

 ## The Graph Integration

-The Graph is used in Unity C# Script. https://github.com/taijusanagi/link-become-human/blob/main/Assets/Scripts/GameManager.cs#L122
+The Graph is used in a Unity C# script for data aggregation. https://github.com/taijusanagi/link-become-human/blob/main/Assets/Scripts/GameManager.cs#L122

 The following subgraphs are integrated.